posthtml/posthtml-url-parameters/README.md

 ## About

-This is a PostHTML plugin that allows you to add parameters to URLs.
+This is a PostHTML plugin that allows you to add query string parameters to URLs.

 ## Install